 Naming things

 While our little language is developing apace, we are still lacking basic features.
-One is the ability to give names to values and reuse them, which is commonly known as variables.
+One is the ability to give names to values, commonly known as variables.
 We’ll stay clear of that term for the moment however, as it hints strongly at things that can change and we do not want to go there quite yet.
-Instead, since we’re binding a name to a value, we’ll call these bindings.
+Instead, since we’re binding a value to a name, we’ll call these bindings.

 For the same reason, I will not be using the common var or val keywords to declare bindings (var feels mutable, val immutable, and we’re very pointedly not making a decision either way).
 Instead, we’ll use let, a very good term that I wish more languages used.

-Here, then, is how your typical let statement goes:
+Here, then, is how your typical let expression goes:

 let x = 1